okfn/handbook/text/recipes/cleaning-data-with-spreadsheets.rst

    .. image:: http://farm9.staticflickr.com/8500/8388491143_d7c5eb7ffc_b_d.jpg

 #.
-This returns only 2 results.
+This returns only two results.
 #.
-To remove the filter, go to Data → Filter → Remove.
+To remove the filter, go to **Data → Filter → Remove**.

 Why this is only a part solution
 ********************************

 Again, it’s sort-of-useful but quite limited for the same reasons as autofilter: mis-spellings, alternative wording, not having a complete list to choose from.
-At root this is a very difficult problem to solve with a spreadsheet: data on Production is what we call a repeatable field, in that buyers of land can have many equally important uses for the land.
+At root this is a very difficult problem to solve with a spreadsheet: data on Production is what we call a **repeatable field**, in that buyers of land can have many equally important uses for the land.
 This is a different dimension of data: it’s called  a one-to-many relationship.
 There is no easy way to structure data for a spreadsheet to make this data easy to use with any accuracy.

 A common mis-step at this point is to start adding columns to allow multiple data to be recorded.
 This isn’t any better than recording it all in one cell, because of the way spreadsheet filters work.
 For example: